-Clip on tuners have become incredibly popular, and for good reason.
-They are a lightweight option that don’t use up a lot of battery power and can be used to tune your guitar even in a noisy environment, such as in a live setting.
+Clip-on tuners have become incredibly popular, and for good reason.
+They are a lightweight option that doesn’t use up a lot of battery power and can be used to tune your guitar even in a noisy environment, such as in a live setting.

-While some clip on tuners utilize both a microphone and sensor unit, in most cases clip on tuners work by detecting the vibrations imparted on the guitar itself due to the frequency of the note being played, much like a piezo pickup works.
-In fact clip on tuners utilize Piezo crystals to detect changes in pressure caused by vibrations.
+While some clip-on tuners utilize both a microphone and sensor unit, in most cases clip-on tuners work by detecting the vibrations imparted on the guitar itself due to the frequency of the note being played, much like a piezo pickup works.
+Clip-on tuners utilize Piezo crystals to detect changes in pressure caused by vibrations.

-The frequency is then processed by the tuners on board circuitry and the relative accuracy of the note in comparison to the correct pitch is displayed on screen.
+The frequency is then processed by the tuners onboard circuitry and the relative accuracy of the note in comparison to the correct pitch is displayed on the screen.

 This type of pickup usually features a highly visible display and simple controls, as they are required to be compact and unobtrusive.

-Boss were the first company to introduce pedal tuners to the world (the Boss TU-2), but were apprehensive as they were unsure if there was sufficient demand.
+Boss was the first company to introduce pedal tuners to the world (the Boss TU-2) but was apprehensive as they were unsure if there was sufficient demand.
 They released the pedal tuner in 1998 and the rest, as they say, is history.

 One of the benefits of the TU-2 was that it allowed the guitar to be muted while tuning.
 This allowed the guitarist to tune in silence, and also meant as the microphone was not engaged the tuner did not detect external noise and make tuning more difficult.